cdrischler/compphysics-summer-tutorials/journals.md

 * For the OU proxy link, you are re-routed to authenticate and then re-routed back to the journal page, but now with access (if OU has a subscription).
 * For OhioLink, you are re-routed to Ohio Link to select “Ohio University” and then an authentication page.
 Then, you are automatically rerouted back to the journal page, now with access (assuming there is a subscription through OhioLink).

+**Tip: If an article (or any other item such as books) you need is not available,  you can request it through [Interlibrary Loan](https://www.ohio.edu/library/services/borrowing/interlibrary-loan) provided by University Libraries.**

 ## Questions?